Hinugot sa Langit

-Hinugot sa Langit (English: Wrenched from Heaven) is a 1985 Philippine melodramatic film directed by Ishmael Bernal from a story and screenplay written by Amado L. Lacuesta Jr. A film that tackles issues about abortion, sexuality, and Philippine Catholic society, it revolves around a young woman with an unwanted pregnancy (played by Maricel Soriano) and her decision to consider abortion as the solution to her problem.
+Hinugot sa Langit (English: Wrenched from Heaven) is a 1985 Philippine melodrama film directed by Ishmael Bernal from a story and screenplay written by Amado L. Lacuesta Jr. A film that tackles issues about abortion, sexuality, and Philippine Catholic society, it revolves around a young woman with an unwanted pregnancy (played by Maricel Soriano) and her decision to consider abortion as the solution to her problem.

 Produced and distributed by Regal Films, the film was theatrically released on June 6, 1985.
 It is considered a classic in Philippine cinema and picked up four Gawad Urian Awards.

 Plot

 Carmen Castro is a young woman who has an affair with a married man, Gerry, who wants Carmen to abort the baby.
 She confides to Stella, who tells her to control her own destiny.